CowPeas/optimization/README.md

 OptimiZation

-This is my playground for learning and playing with optimization algorithms.
+This is a playground for learning and playing with optimization algorithms.
 The various algorithms used include:

     aco: Ant Colony Optimization
     bat: Bat algorithm